pacifics/PassDao/README.md

 - This Dapp is for Ethereum Blockchain (ETH) only and is not foreseen to run on "Ethereum Classic" Blockchain (ETC).

-- If the work of a contractor allows the development of the projects, it should increase the value of shares and Pass reputation tokens which belongs to the Community.
-In this case, there is no need for shareholders to report any revenue from the contractor.

 - The creators of proposals have to pay board meeting fees.
 If the proposal is estimated (and not necessarily approved), the creator receive shares with an amount equal to the fees.

 - The shareholders should vote on contractor proposals as it's the only way to receive board meeting fees.